 The aggregation of data reported on the SHCE is by state, by market (individual, small group, large group) and by licensed entity.
 In other words, each health insurance issuer needs to meet the minimum loss ratio targets in each state, and market.

 The NAIC iSite+ Financial Profile Report for the SHCE should be reviewed and significant fluctuations investigated.
-For example, how does the percentage change from the prior year in incurred claims (Line 2.1) compare to total incurred claims (line 5.0)?
+For example, how does the percentage change from the prior year in incurred claims compare to total incurred claims?

 In addition, the analyst should ensure that the Supplemental filing was made providing a description of the methods utilized to allocate “Improving Healthcare Quality Expenses” to each state and to each line and column on the SHCE Part 3.
 When reviewing this Supplemental filing the analyst should consider whether the detailed descriptions of the Quality Improvement expenses were included and whether such descriptions conform to the definitions provided in the Annual Statement Instructions.

 Note that the preliminary MLR included in this SHCE (for any given state) is not the MLR that is used in calculating the federal mandated rebates.
 The MLR used in the rebate calculation (i.e., the ACA MLR) will differ for two reasons.
-First the ACA MLR will reflect the development of claims and claims reserves between December 31 of the Statement Year and March 31 of the following year.
+First, the ACA MLR will reflect the development of claims and claims reserves between December 31 of the Statement Year and March 31 of the following year.
 The second and far more important reason is that the ACA MLR includes a credibility adjustment that is based on the number of covered lives and certain benefit provisions of the coverages provided.
 The adjustment takes the form of an addition of percentage points to the calculated MLR.
-The ACA MLR is then used to determine if a rebate is due and to calculate the amount of the rebate.
+The ACA MLR is then used to determine whether a rebate is due and to calculate the amount of the rebate.
 If the ACA MLR is greater than the relevant MLR standard no rebate is due.
 If the ACA MLR is less than the relevant MLR standard the rebate is calculated by multiplying the difference between the ACA MLR and the standard MLR by earned premium.
 Except for very large blocks of business (75,000 lives or more), the ACA MLR will always be larger than the Preliminary MLR.
 Conversely, for very small blocks of business (under 1,000 lives) the ACA MLR is not calculated since no rebate is due.

 Despite the differences, the validity and reasonableness of the ACA MLR calculation, and therefore of the rebate calculation can be assessed using the data from the SHCE.
 The following elements from the SHCE and the rebate calculation can be used for such an assessment.
 For the following items there should be little or no difference between the amounts in the SHCE and the rebate calculation: